adilsaid64/google-finance-scraper/README.md

 ![Alt text](image.png)

 # Future Work
-The initial scope for the project was to practice web-scraping and database modelling, so I stopped the project after that was done.
-However, to take this project futher, we could:
+The initial scope for the project was to practice web-scraping and database modeling, so I stopped the project after that was done.
+However, to take this project further, we could:

-- Create a frontend using Flask or Streamlit that allows users to add and remove stocks to their portfolios.
+- Create a frontend using Flask or Streamlit that allows users to add and remove stocks from their portfolios.
-- Using the data stored to create a timeseries for the portfolio to allow users to analyse how there portfolio has changed over time.
-This is possible because timeseries data is stored in the database, so we can use modules like ploty or matplotlib to create timeseries plots.
+- Use the data stored to create a timeseries for the portfolio to allow users to analyze how their portfolio has changed over time.
+This is possible because timeseries data is stored in the database, so we can use modules like Plotly or Matplotlib to create timeseries plots.
 - Include error handling and better user feedback.